Funding Your Study Abroad

 The important thing is to get started as early as you can.
 Give yourself extra time so you might make it a little easier to find the best balance for your future self.
 While this might seem a little daunting at first, by utilizing all of your resources, you can make big strides towards achieving your goal, which is ultimately studying abroad.

 Radford University offers a financial aid application that may be submitted prior to being accepted into an exchange, study abroad, or affiliate programs.
 Learn more about the process.
 You must complete the online study abroad financial aid application.
 For specific questions regarding your financial aid, please email email@example.com.

-The International Education Center has created a database of scholarships [XLS] for students who are interested in studying abroad.
-Please see the Study Abroad Advisor in 104 Cook Hall or email to schedule an appointment at firstname.lastname@example.org.
+The Center for Global Education and Engagement has created a database of scholarships [XLS] for students who are interested in studying abroad.
+Please email to schedule an appointment at firstname.lastname@example.org.

 McGlothlin Student Study Abroad Award

 Each year Radford University financially supports students studying internationally in through a generous gift from the McGlothlin Fund.
 If you are interested in applying for the Awards please complete the online application.